chenneking/transformer-explained/README.md

-This repo implements the Transformer Architecture as defined in Attention Is All You Need (Vaswani et al.).
+This repo implements the Encoder-only version of the Transformer Architecture as defined in Attention Is All You Need (Vaswani et al.).
 Specifically, the implementation includes lots of very detailed comments that I had questions for when first learning about the Transformer.